Store Mapping

 }

-fritz2 offers some more tools to make lens generation easier, especially for the use case of destructuring complex model types.
+But to be fair, the manual creation of the lens is heavy work.
+So fritz2 offers more tools to make lens generation easier, especially for the use case of destructuring complex model types.

 Essentials